Huegoxaga/notes/visualization/unity.md

   - When the `Clear Flags` uses `skybox` for the camera, imported skybox asset can be loaded in `Windows` -> `Rendering` -> `Lighting` settings as a new skybox material in the `Environment` tab
 - `Material`
   - `Albedo` takes the textures
+  - Render Queue set the z-index for objects in a layer

+#### Texture

+- Texture type can specify the use of the texture, e.g. narmal map for bump texture

+#### 3DModels

+- Normal can be imported or calculated
+  - `INTERNAL_DATA` is used in the `Input` if it is calculated
+- Smoothing angle controls the smoothness of the rendering surface

 ### Scripts